Stanko/Stanko.github.io/_posts/2016-02-27-jekyll-gulp-workflow.md

 ---

 As you probably know this blog is powered by [Jekyll](http://jekyllrb.com/).
-It is a really nice platform, but it lacks few thing I'm used to during development.
+It is a really nice platform, but it lacks a few things I'm used to during development.
-First one is live reload on file changes, using SASS, autoprefixer and injecting CSS directly without full page reload.
+First one is live reload on file changes (and injecting CSS), using SASS, autoprefixer, ES6...

 <!--more-->

-I tried to find boilerplate for this, but anything I found didn't match my needs.
+I tried to find a boilerplate, but everything I found didn't match my needs.
 Usually people would run gulp tasks for SASS and JavaScript files, and on change run `jekyll build`, which is insanely slow.
 They would use [BrowserSync](https://www.browsersync.io/) to serve `_site` folder.